Nedlow/survivalgames/README.md

 - World Events: Player or location based, eg. zombies or toxic fog.

 ### Setup
 Setting up this plugin is quite simple.
-All you need is the plugin itself, some arenas, and a server that restarts itself or multicraft host.
+All you need is the plugin itself, some arenas, and a server that restarts itself or host.
 1. Copy all arenas into your server root folder, and make sure all the names are short and have no spaces. (sg1,sg2,sge)
 2. Go ingame and type /addmap <filename> <Displayname>.
 3. Type /editarena <filename>.